Can you help us build a better home for our chickens?

 We hope that by giving you the opportunity to get to know some of our chickens; all with their own individual personalities, you will see that no chicken is just a chicken and how they all deserve our care and respect.

-We are currently experiencing the worst bird flu epidemic the country has seen, and while we've been in a Coronavirus lockdown, our birds have also been in a Government enforced bird flu lockdown as Britain was declared an Avian Influenza Prevention Zone (AIPZ).
+We recently experienced the worst bird flu epidemic the country has seen, and while we've been in a Coronavirus lockdown, our birds have also been in a Government enforced bird flu lockdown as Britain was declared an Avian Influenza Prevention Zone (AIPZ).
 Whilst in the AIPZ strict biosecurity measures must be adhered to, including keeping birds completely sheltered from wild birds.

 We want to build our new chicken aviaries with this in mind so that we don't have to make big changes impacting their welfare the next time Avian Influenza reaches the UK and they can continue to live happily as usual, all year round.

 As we continue our work renovating and modernizing the site, we are keen to make our new enclosures as natural as possible so that our animals can experience the life they deserve.
 All species have their own different needs and unique behaviours.
 It is crucial when caring for animals in captivity that we try to give then as much opportunity to exhibit these behaviours as possible - with chickens this means lots of space to make use of, places to climb and perch, places to scratch, areas to dust bathe (this is very important for their physical health too), nesting areas, and lots of things to investigate and play with.

 This is something that most commercially farmed chickens can sadly only dream of, and we hope to make some of those dreams come true.